KMHSTG/Strikers1999-UnlockX36/README.md

 # **Strikers 1999 / 1945-III - Unlock X-36**

 This patch makes the X-36 unlocked by default in the Strikers 1999 MAME rom.
 It has no other effect.
 The advantage to unlocking the X-36 in this manner, as opposed to using the built-in password, is mainly that you will be able to record and playback Strikers 1999 demos in MAME with all ships, while disabling nvram.
 Which will let you avoid demo desync.
-After patching your rom, make sure to add the following command to both your recording and playback shortcuts:
+After patching your rom, make sure to add the following command to both your recording and playback shortcuts (and any other shortcuts you will be launching the game with):

 If using Shmupmame 4.2:  -nvram_directory nul
 Example: \Shmupmameui_v42.exe s1945iii -record strikersdemo.inp -nvram_directory nul